BlinkRez/blinkrez/doc/dns-design.rst

 Basics
 ------

-The DNS API performs lookups in an asynchronous, threadless manner.
+The BlinkRez C API performs lookups in an asynchronous, threadless manner.
 It provides some primitives for basic DNS query operations, and implements a mechanism to establish socket connections in rough compliance to `Happy Eyeballs (IPv6)`_ and `Happy Eyeballs (SCTP)`_.
 The API is intended to be extensible to adapt to new technologies.

-The API consists of three major objects: policy context, low-level resolver, and socket connector.
+This API consists of three major objects: policy context, low-level resolver, and socket connector.
 The policy context provides a common configuration point for lookup and connection policies, and provide the main point of extension for the API; the low-level resolver performs the basic lookup of